cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

 of network planning policies, deployment procedures, etc., without jeopardizing the daily operation of the real network.

-The main difference between digital twin network and simulation platform is the use of interactive virtual-real mapping to build closed-loop network automation.
-Simulation platforms are the predecessor of the digital twin network, one example of such a simulation platform is network simulator {{NS-3}}, which can be seen as a variant of digital twin network but with low fidelity and lacking for interactive interfaces to the real network.
-Compared with those classical approaches, key benefits of digital twin network can be summarized as follows:
+The main difference between network digital twin and simulation platform is the use of interactive virtual-real mapping to build closed-loop network automation.
+Simulation platforms are the predecessor of the network digital twin, one example of such a simulation platform is network simulator {{NS-3}}, which can be seen as a variant of network digital twin but with low fidelity and lacking for interactive interfaces to the real network.
+Compared with those classical approaches, key benefits of network digital twin can be summarized as follows:

 1)  Using real-time data to establish high fidelity twins, the